-Last year, for the first time, there was a decrease in the number of students served under the diagnostic category of autism spectrum disorder.
-As students return to school from COVID, this number continues to shift.
-The number of students enrolled in Indiana’s public and non-public schools during the 2021-2022 school year increased to 1,136,597.
-The number of students served under the ASD diagnosis, increased by 583 and now equals 17,467.
+As students return to school from COVID, this number continues to shift and increase.
+The number of students enrolled in Indiana’s public and non-public schools during the 2022-2023 school year decreased to 1,124,109.
+The number of students served under the ASD diagnosis, increased by 1,350 and now equals 18,817.
+These students have met educational criteria to be served under the label of autism spectrum disorders.
 Last year’s identification rate was 1 in 66.
-Using this year’s school enrollment data and the child count data from December 2021, this year’s identification rate is 1 in 65.
-The child count data does not include children who are not on special education service plans, are home schooled or are in non-public schools.
-All who have either an IEP or special education service plan are counted.
+Using this year’s school enrollment data and the child count data from December 2022, this year’s identification rate is 1 in 63.
+The child count data does not include children who are not on special education service plans, are home schooled, or are in non-public schools.
+All who have either an IEP or a special education service plan are counted.

-There has been a decline in the prevalence of students diagnosed with an autism spectrum disorder being served in public schools in recent years.
+There has been a shift through the years in the prevalence of students diagnosed with an autism spectrum disorder being served in public schools.
 There are several reasons.
 Some families have opted to have their child attend alternative programs, such as ABA clinics/programs.
-And the stated added the general category of Developmental Delay (DD).
-This eligibility category can be used for students up to the age of 8.
-It helps schools qualify children for services when they are not 100% sure that a child fits another more specific category, such as autism spectrum disorders.
-This year, 14,947 students were served under this DD label.
-Some districts use this label more than others.
+And the state added the general category of Developmental Delay (DD).
+This eligibility category can be used for students up to the age of eight.
+It helps schools qualify children for services when they are not 100% sure that a child fits another more specific disability category, such as autism spectrum disorder.
+This year, 16,489 students ages 3-22 were served under this DD label.
+Some districts find this label more helpful than others.

 There continue to be issues in diagnosing that we need to continually address, including the challenges of identifying girls on the autism spectrum who often present characteristics differently, and diagnosing those in our black and brown communities who are often diagnosed later than their white classmates.
-The number of children on the autism spectrum with co-occurring challenges, including anxiety, ADHD and other mental health issues continue to increase and complicate the diagnostic process.
+The number of children on the autism spectrum with co-occurring challenges, including anxiety, ADHD, and other mental health issues, continues to increase and complicate the diagnostic process.